Our Bylaws

 i.
 Sign all checks for payments as directed by the Board.

-iv.
+ii.
 Supervise the General Manager’s maintenance and safe custody of all funds, records, properties, and membership records of the Association.

-v.
+iii.
 Keep an accurate accounting of the funds of the Association and make an annual financial report to the membership.

-vi.
+iv.
 Shall facilitate the financial statements of the Association and these will be reviewed by an independent accountant.

 I. Employee Duties

 a.
-The Board is responsible for hiring the General Manager to perform duties as necessary to conduct the business of the Association.
-The General Manager is responsible for hiring, firing, and supervising the remainder of the staff.
+The Board is responsible for hiring the General Manager to perform duties as necessary to conduct the business of the The General Manager is responsible for hiring, firing, and supervising the remainder of the staff.
 Each employee’s duties shall be outlined in a job description approved by the Board.

 ARTICLE VII – AMENDING THE BYLAWS AND OPERATING RULES